3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 g, a, m, c.

-If you don’t have it all — which most people won’t yet — don’t fret.
-Don’t fear.
-Don’t become anxious.
-Do not trouble your mind about such trivial matters.
-Simply keep going back and checking the words against the corresponding letter, and you will soon have this poem.
+If you don’t have it all — which most people won’t yet — don’t fret at all.
+Rejoice and be happy, and do not feel anxious or concerned.
+Don’t become discouraged or troubled.
+Do not burden your mind with such trivial matters.
+This — what we’re doing — is deep processing.
+It’s taking the time to think deeply and reasoning closely.
+Simply keep going back and checking and rechecking the words against the corresponding letter, and you know what?

 You will.

-And now at last the surprise I’ve promised you:
+Now at last I come the stupendous surprise I’ve promised you:

-Observe, by introspecting, how in this relatively brief time, May Swenson’s poem “Four-Word Lines” has now in a small but significant way become a part of you — a part of your psyche, your mind, your thoughts, your vocabulary.
+Observe, by introspecting, how in this relatively brief time, May Swenson’s poem “Four-Word Lines” has now in a very significant way become a part of you — a part of your psyche, your mind, your thoughts, your vocabulary.

-Please observe also how close and even connected you feel to May Swenson’s words, her word choices, her structure of syntax.
+Please observe also how close and even connected you feel to May Swenson’s words, her word choices, her structure, her grammar, her strange syntax.

-Observe within yourself how much deeper you can now appreciate your reading of this poem — whether you like it or not doesn’t matter: it isn’t even the point.
+Observe within yourself how much deeper you can now appreciate your reading of this poem — whether you like it or not doesn’t matter: that’s not even the point.

-Simply observe how much more profoundly you’ve gone into the depths of the poem, and how by virtue of having gone into this far in, creating your own living burning images for the words and doing so in tandem with May Swenson’s, you now possess and grasp this poem in a manner which thirty minutes ago you did not approach — not even close.
+Simply observe how much more profoundly you’ve gone into the depths of her poem, and how by virtue of having gone into this far in, creating your own living burning images for the words and doing so in tandem with May Swenson’s word-choices and syntax, you now possess and grasp this poem in a manner which thirty minutes ago you did not approach — not even close.

 In this way, you’ve grown your mind.

-We’ve grown my minds significantly, in less than thirty minutes.
+We’ve significantly grown our minds, and we’ve done so in less than thirty minutes.

 That is the power of learning literature by heart.

-That is my awesome surprise for you — the surprise I couldn’t possibly build up too much.
+That is my spectacular surprise for you — the surprise I couldn’t possibly build up too much.

-That alone is the total testament to the magic of memorizing literature verbatim, even if you don’t forever recall every single word of every single line from here on out.
-Because the process alone — having gone through it with me as we did — made thin grooves: grooves which you’ve carved into the clay channels of your brain, opening it up, allowing it to expand, breathe, like grooves in a record bearing beautiful melodies.
+That alone is the total testament to the magic of memorizing literature by heart, verbatim, even if you don’t forever after recall every single word of every single line from here on out.
+Because the process alone — having gone through it with me as we did — made thin grooves: grooves which you’ve carved into the clay channels of your brain, opening it up, allowing it to expand and breathe, like grooves in a record bearing beautiful melodies.

-Please don’t let anyone ever convince you that literature doesn’t matter.
+So please don’t let anyone ever try to convince you that literature doesn’t matter.
 Because not only does literature matter: it matters the most.
 Because human-beings think by means of words and grammar, and thinking is by definition a thoroughly individualized act.

 This, reader, is why actresses and actors feel so enriched after learning Shakespeare by heart.

-Because memory, never forget, is both skill and an art.
+Because memory, never forget, is both a skill and an art.

 I was born and raised in the San Juan Mountains of southwestern Colorado.
 I've worked as a short-order cook, construction laborer, crab fisherman, janitor, bartender, pedi-cab driver, copyeditor, and more.
 I've written and ghostwritten several published books and articles, but no matter where I've gone or what I've done to earn my living, there's always been literature and learning at the core of my life.